With color 2 – ch 28, using your I (5.5 mm) hook.

 This is that pretty border and little loop to hang your potholder from cabinet knobs and oven handles.

-Ch 1 and turn.
-27 sc, plus 2 extra sc in corner, 24 sc, 2 extra sc in corner, 27 sc, 2 extra sc in corner, 24 sc, 2 extra sc in corner.
+Row 1: After finishing Row 25 of the potholder body, ch 1.
+Lay the back piece onto the potholder and align the edges.
+Begin crocheting down the side of the potholder [color 1], joining the back and front pieces.
+Work 30 sc into the side, plus 2 extra sc in corner, sc 27, 2 extra sc in corner, sc 30, 2 extra sc in corner, sc 27, 2 extra sc in corner.
 Connect to first sc with a slip stitch.
 Trim and weave in ends.

-Attach color 2 at any point, sc until you reach a corner, 1 sc, ch 15, 2 sc, continue sc all the way around (with 3 sc in each corner).
+Row 2: Attach color 2 at any point, sc until you reach a corner, sc 1, ch 15, sc 2, continue sc all the way around (with 3 sc in each corner).
 Join to first sc with slip stitch.
 Trim and weave in ends.

 Speaking of weaving in ends… there’s a lot of that to do, so I hope you love your tapestry needle!
 Above you can see the back of my potholder, before I wove everything in.
 Pretty crazy, right?!
 There is a lot of color changing, and rather than carrying an extra color for the whole time, I just added and dropped as necessary.